tbarbette/retina-expe/README.md

 This profile will build a ring of 3 machines.
 Both client and server use their second interface to mirror packets to the DUT running Retina.
 The machine uses Ubuntu 20.04.

 Create an account on [CloudLab](https://www.cloudlab.us/) then follow the link above and click on "instanciate".
 The profile has a parameter to set the machine type.
 You should select d6515 machines to have a 100G experiment.
 If none are available, then in general the c6525-25g are available.
 However it will run at 25G.
+We show how the experiment is affected in the graphs at the end of this page.
 No need to give a name to the experiment then click on Finish.
 The profile will automatically launch the bootstrap.sh script to install everything on all machines.
 After a dozen minutes, you will get the SSH command to jump to the server.

 #### Verify the cloudlab image works